 Child Relocation Attorneys in Illinois

-When parents with children go through a divorce, the final divorce decree or judgement will specify the allocation of parental responsibility and parenting time schedules and once finalized, this agreement is to remain in effect unless changing circumstances require a modification to the agreement.
+When parents with children go through a divorce, the final divorce decree or judgment will specify the allocation of parental responsibility and parenting time schedules and once finalized, this agreement is to remain in effect unless changing circumstances require a modification to the agreement.
 These agreements can be modified if the change can be shown to be in the best interest of the children.

 One of the main modification requests made by divorced parents is to modify the agreement so they can move to a new home with their child.
 Moving a child to a new home and community can affect the time spent with the other parent which in some cases can lead to conflict.
 Under Illinois law, a parent can relocate with a child as long as it can be shown that the move is in the child’s best interest.